 10.4.
-Improper Division may only be analyzed and approved by the General Assembly of Shareholders when this point has been expressly included in the respective meeting.
-ES Article 21 of the Corporate Bylaws provides that the Call shall meet the requirements of Articles 13 and 67 of Law 222 of 1995 or the rules that modify, add or replace it, when the Assembly is going to consider all types of division projects, without distinction.
+Improper Division may only be analyzed and approved by the General Meeting of Shareholders when this point has been expressly included in the respective meeting.
+YES Article 21 of the Corporate Bylaws provides that the Call shall meet the requirements of Articles 13 and 67 of Law 222 of 1995 or the rules that modify, add, or replace it, when the Meeting is going to consider all types of division projects, without distinction.
 10.5.
-The Agenda proposed by the Board of Directors contains accurate content of the topics to be addressed, preventing the topics of importance to be hidden from or masked under vague, generic, too general or broad terms like "others" or "propositions" and "several".
-ES The Internal Regulation of the General Assembly of Shareholders regulates (Article 5) the Agenda and establishes that the call notice must include the Agenda of the meeting with the statement point by point regarding the issues that will be discussed.
-The point "several" included in the Agenda of the General Assembly of Shareholders of 2015 was established for the sole purpose to let shareholders to make comments and pose their concerns to management, which may be verified in the Assembly's Minutes.
+The Agenda proposed by the Board of Directors contains accurate content of the topics to be addressed, preventing the topics of importance to be hidden from or masked under vague, generic, too general, or broad terms like "others" or "propositions" and "several".
+YES The Internal Regulation of the General Meeting of Shareholders regulates (Article 5) the Agenda and establishes that the call notice must include the Agenda of the meeting with the statement point by point regarding the issues that will be discussed.
+The point "Other or propositions of the shareholders" included in the Agenda of the General Meeting of Shareholders of 2017 was established for the sole purpose to let shareholders to make comments and pose their concerns to management, which may be verified in the Meeting's Minutes.
 10.6.
 For modifying Bylaws, each article or group of independent articles is voted separately.
-In any case, an article is voted separately if any shareholder or group of shareholders representing at least five percent (5%) of the share capital, so requests during the Assembly This right is previously informed to shareholders.
-ES The Internal Regulation (Article 5) of the General Assembly of Shareholders includes the provisions of Recommendation 10.6.
+In any case, an article is voted separately if any shareholder or group of shareholders representing at least five percent (5%) of the share capital, so requests during the Meeting This right is previously informed to shareholders.
+YES The Internal Regulation (Article 5) of the General Meeting of Shareholders includes the provisions of Recommendation 10.6.

-10.7 W/1 1.11000 of Article 182 of the Code of Commerce, aiming to strengthen and guarantee the right of inspection and information of the shareholders prior to the meeting of the Assembly, the Bylaws recognize shareholder's rights, regardless of the size of their stock ownership, to propose the introduction of one or more points to discuss in the Agenda of the General Assembly of Shareholders, within a reasonable limit, provided that the request for the new points includes a justification.
+10.7.
+Without prejudice to the provisions Y of Article 182 of the Code of Commerce, aiming to strengthen and guarantee the right of inspection and information of the shareholders prior to the meeting of the Meeting, the Bylaws recognize shareholder's rights, regardless of the size of their stock ownership, to propose the introduction of one or more points to discuss in the Agenda of the General Meeting of Shareholders, within a reasonable limit, provided that the request for the new points includes a justification.
 Shareholders request must be made within five (5) common days following the publication of the call.
-Article 19 of Corporate Bylaws and Article 5 of the Operating Regulation of the General Assembly of Shareholders include the provisions of Recommendation 10.7.
-10.8.
-If the request is dismissed by the Board of Directors, the latter is obliged to reply in writing those supported requests, at least a percentage of five percent (5%) of the share capital, or a lower percentage established by the Company according to the degree of concentration of ownership, explaining the reasons that motivate its decision and informing shareholders about the right they have to raise their proposals during the celebration of the Assembly according to the provisions of Article 182 of the Code of Commerce.
-Article 19 of Corporate Bylaws and Article 5 of the Operating Regulation of the General Assembly of Shareholders include the provisions of Recommendation 10.7.
-2015-03-27
+S Article 19 of Corporate Bylaws and Article 5 of the Operating Regulation of the General Meeting of Shareholders include the provision of Recommendation 10.7. ıl 10.8.
+If the request is dismissed by the Y Board of Directors, the latter is obliged to reply in writing those supported requests, at least a percentage of five percent (5%) of the share capital, or a lower percentage established by the Company according to the degree of concentration of ownership, explaining the reasons that motivate its decision and informing shareholders about the right they have to raise their proposals during the celebration of the Meeting according to the provisions of Article 182 of the Code of Commerce.
+S Article 19 of Corporate Bylaws and Article 5 of the Operating Regulation of the General Meeting of Shareholders include the provision of Recommendation 10.7. ıl